Phantom in our Paradise

 Then as De Palma started hanging around Williams and observing his writing process, the way Williams worked with the musicians, he started seeing something in the cherubic Williams, a surprising Svengali streak?
-“He saw what he described as a Phil Spectorish quality, is how he described it,” Williams says, referring to the legendary rock producer who gave us the Wall of Sound, the Ronettes, and Paul McCartney clutching his hair at the layers of honey Spector ladled onto Macca’s The Long and Winding Road, a simple piano and voice outing when left in the producer’s care by four former friends who couldn’t wait another minute to depart each other’s company.
-Spector is presently serving life in prison for shooting a woman to death in the anteroom of his mansion.
+“He saw what he described as a Phil Spectorish quality, is how he described it,” Williams says, referring to the legendary rock producer who gave us the Wall of Sound, the Ronettes, and Paul McCartney clutching his hair at the layers of honey Spector ladled onto Macca’s The Long and Winding Road—a simple piano and voice outing when left in the producer’s care by four former friends who couldn’t wait another minute to depart each other’s company.
+Spector passed away in prison following his conviction for shooting a woman to death in the anteroom of his mansion.
 Again – get me Paul Williams!

 Gratitude and Trust and Tracy and Karen